Circular Array Technique

 pointer indicates the index of the first valid element, while the end

-pointer points to the index following the last valid element.
+pointer points to the index of the next position after the last valid element.

-This means that when we add or remove elements at the head of the array, we simply move the start
+This setup allows us to add or remove elements at the head of the array by simply moving the start

 index.